 The Department of Natural Resources has statewide responsibilities for the management and conservation of Georgia’s natural and cultural resources.
-Most of this work is conducted by DNR’s six operating divisions that have statutory authority over the management and protection of Georgia’s natural and cultural resources.
+Most of this work is conducted by DNR’s five operating divisions that have statutory authority over the management and protection of Georgia’s natural and cultural resources.
 The Divisions also provide technical assistance, education and outreach and other programming relevant to their individual missions.

 Coastal Resources Division